 In most cases, artifacts should include BOTH the extended VM image AND a separate source tarball.
-The intention is that reviewers who are familiar with certain tools (e.g. Agda or OCaml) can inspect the artifact sources directly, while reviewers that are less familiar can still execute the artifact without needing to install new software on their own machines.
+The intention is that reviewers who are familiar with certain tools (e.g. Agda or OCaml) can inspect the artifact sources directly, while reviewers that are less familiar can still execute the artifact without needing to install new software on their own machines, except for QEmu.
 The VM image will be archived so that future researchers, say in 5 years time, do not need to worry about version incompatibilities between old tool versions and new operating systems.

 It takes time to produce a good artifact; thus we allot two weeks between conditional paper acceptance and artifact submission.
 These are the key dates (all dates are in the Anywhere on Earth (AOE / UTC-12) timezone):

 |Registration date||Fri 15 May|